If you have crooked teeth and are considering an intervention to help straighten them, Invisalign might be high up on your list of solutions.

 Watching what you eat means there are certain foods you’re advised to avoid when you have Invisalign aligners.
 If you’re eating certain foods, you can always slip off your aligners and slip them back on once you’re done eating.

-Your dentist will advise you on which foods you shouldn’t eat with your aligners.
+Your orthodontist in South Surrey will advise you on which foods you shouldn’t eat with your aligners.